Fabien Cousteau

 Fabien Cousteau (born 2 October 1967) is an aquanaut, ocean conservationist, and documentary filmmaker.
 As the first grandson of Jacques Cousteau, Fabien spent his early years aboard his grandfather's ships Calypso and Alcyone, and learned how to scuba dive on his fourth birthday.
-From 2000 to 2002, he was Explorer-at-Large for National Geographic and collaborated on a television special aimed at changing public attitudes about sharks called "Attack of the Mystery Shark".
-From 2003 to 2006, he produced the documentary "Mind of a Demon" that aired on CBS.
-With the help of a large crew, he created a 14-foot, 1,200-pound, lifelike shark submarine called "Troy" that enabled him to immerse himself inside the shark world.
+From 2000 to 2002, he was explorer-at-large for National Geographic and collaborated on a television special aimed at changing public attitudes about sharks called "Attack of the Mystery Shark".
+From 2003 to 2006, he produced the documentary Shark: Mind of a Demon that aired on CBS.
+With the help of a large crew, he created a 14-foot, 1,200-pound, lifelike shark submarine called Troy that enabled him to immerse himself inside the shark world.

-For the next four years (2006–2010), Cousteau was part of a multi-hour series for PBS called "Ocean Adventures" with his father, Jean-Michel Cousteau, and sister, Céline, which was inspired by his grandfather's 1978 PBS series, "Ocean Adventures".
+For the next four years (2006–2010), Cousteau was part of a multi-hour series for PBS called Ocean Adventures with his father, Jean-Michel Cousteau, and sister, Céline, which was inspired by his grandfather's 1978 PBS series, Ocean Adventures.

 In early 2009, Cousteau began working with local communities and children worldwide to help restore local water ecosystems.
 He continues to pursue these initiatives through the Fabien Cousteau Ocean Learning Center his non-profit 501(c)(3) founded in early 2016 dedicated to the restoration of the world's water bodies through active community engagement and education.